How to calculate mutual fund returns?

 If the current NAV is 15 and the previous NAV was 13.5,

 the return would be (15 – 13.5) x 100/13.5 = 150/13.5 = 11.11% over the period.

-If the is in months say 3 months or in years say 2, or in days say 100, in that case, the above formula can be used as
+If it is in months, say 3 months or in years, say 2, or in days, say 100, in that case, the above formula can be used as

 The above example will produce returns of 11.11 x 4 = 44.44% (for 3 months); or 5.55% for 2 years or 40.55% for a period of 100 days.

 Example 2: Calculation of the absolute returns of a Mutual Fund: